Causes of Physical Security Breaches

 - Implement identification cards to verify people entering the premises, including visitors, contractors and personnel.

 - Lock up areas with sensitive information.
 It is also advised to enforce delay control on server room doors.
+Check out our guide for server room requirements.

 - Make sure you have a new hire forms checklist thanks to which you can verify your new employee’s work eligibility.